brkcrdk/MovieReviewer/README.md

  - Allow to display the average rating of all users to the group, NOT DONE
  - Or just fix bugs, NOT DONE

- > I apreciate all contribution, thank you!
+ > I appreciate all contribution, thank you!